smb374/my-async-rs/book/src/layer/fst/io_wrapper_design.md

     - For usage, see [API documentation](https://smb374.github.io/my-async-rs/api_references/my_async/struct.IoWrapper.html)
 - Auto implementation of `AsyncRead` and `AsyncWrite` for types implementing `std::io::Read` and `std::io::Write`.
 - Get reference/mutable reference of the inner type by `IoWrapper::inner()`/`IoWrapper::inner_mut()`.

+In addition to these features, since an `IoWrapper` wraps over any `AsFd` type with a token, we can register it with the token to the reactor of the runtime.
+The reactor will then look after its events, and thus can wake up tasks related to it corresponding to `Interest::READABLE` or `Interest::WRITABLE`.
+In this way, `IoWrapper` can play the role of IO events provider to wake async tasks.
+The rest of the details will be discussed in the subsections of [System IO Event Harvester - Reactor](layer/fth/reactor.md).